SJ AB: Current

-X2
+X2 (X 2000)

 The X2 trains (operated by SJ as X 2000) launched in 1990, and are used for higher-speed services and have a top speed of 200 km/h (125 mph).
 Built in Sweden by Kalmar Verkstad, later ADtranz, they feature tilting technology to reduce the effects of high-speed turns.
-These trains serve several routes, including Stockholm–Gothenburg (Västra Stambanan) and Stockholm–Malmö–Copenhagen (Södra Stambanan and Öresund Line).
+These trains serve several routes, including Stockholm–Gothenburg (Västra Stambanan) and Stockholm–Malmö (Södra Stambanan).
 They have also previously served the Stockholm–Sundsvall, Stockholm–Strömstad, Stockholm–Oslo, and Stockholm–Östersund–(Duved) lines, with seasonal services on some of these routes.
-Currently, about 40 X2 sets are in operation.
+Currently, 36 X2 sets are in operation.
 Since 2021 the X2 fleet has been undergoing refurbishment, due for completion in 2026.